-The Council's share of the deficit on the Local Government Pension Scheme has reduced by £288.9m over 2022/23.
-This is mainly due to the change in financial assumptions - the discount rate has increased by 2% pa and assumed future (long term average) inflation has reduced by 0.5% pa.
-This means there is a reduction in the "net discount rate" - essentially the assumed future investment return above inflation - of 2.5% pa.
-This significant increase in the net discount rate materially reduces the liabilities - by £442m in isolation.
-This is partially offset by lower than assumed investment returns over the year (£45m loss) and high levels of short term inflation (£77m loss).
+The Council's share of the deficit on the Local Government Pension Scheme has reduced by £280.70m over 2022/23.
+This is mainly due to the change in financial assumptions - the discount rate has increased by 2% pa and assumed future (long term average) inflation has reduced by 0.7% pa.
+This means there is a reduction in the "net discount rate" - essentially the assumed future investment return above inflation - of 2.7% pa.
+This significant increase in the net discount rate materially reduces the liabilities - by £459m in isolation.
+This is partially offset by lower than assumed investment returns over the year (£46m loss), high levels of short term inflation (£74m loss) and the impact of member experience emerging following the 2022 actuarial valuation (£40m loss), amongst other factors.